Overview of the allegations:

-Nothing of this ICO shows us a genuine project worthy the 80m USD deposited at the time of inception.
-All we see is a faulty idea, misrepresentation of products and services, and a 95% loss of value for the coin, revealing the emptiness of the Sirin Labs token for investors.
+It is alleged that there is no genuine project worthy the 80m USD deposited at the time of inception.
+Reports indicate faulty ideas, misrepresentation of products and services, and a 95% loss of value for the coin, revealing the emptiness of the Sirin Lab’s token for investors.

 This class action is accepting class members

-A simple Google research on Sirin mobile phones displays several baffled reviews unable to make sense of how a low-quality phone can be offered at $16,666 USD (TheVerge.com: ”The most ridiculous $16000 phone”, – Androidauthority.com: ”Shocker: It looks like no one wanted to buy the $16,000 Solarin phone” ).
+Multiple consumers have reported confusion over how a low-quality phone can be offered at $16,666 USD.
+A simple Google search on Sirin mobile phones displays several of these baffled reviews (TheVerge.com: ”The most ridiculous $16,000 phone”, – Androidauthority.com: ”Shocker: It looks like no one wanted to buy the $16,000 Solarin phone”).

-Even the standard features of this handset have been poorly implemented: the Android operating system is slow and buggy, the camera takes blurry pictures, and the product gives a general feeling of cheap materials at the touch.
-The phone is bulky, feels like a brick and clearly comes from a low cost manufacturing country.
+Further reports have surfaced that even the standard features of this handset have been poorly implemented, including: the Android operating system is slow and buggy, the camera takes blurry pictures, it is bulky, feels like a brick, generally feels cheap, and clearly comes from a low cost manufacturing country.

-All of the above would be disappointing but acceptable if the product had delivered the technology it was meant for, unfortunately, it did not.
-In fact, there was not even much technology in the idea of the project, nothing of what was stated is really worth the funds the team raised, nothing that can even be called innovative technology.
+All of the above would be disappointing but acceptable if the product had delivered the technology it was meant for; it is alleged that unfortunately, it did not.
+In fact, it is alleged that there was not even much innovative technology in the idea of the project, certainly nothing worth the funds the team raised.

-The second claim is call and email encryption.
-This is a technology already implemented by many software suppliers as a standard feature, but most compellingly it is not clear to us what is its application inside a phone: who types an email to send to someone the private key of his own Bitcoins?
-There is no need to pass the secret key of crypto assets, just send the coins to the beneficiary wallet: blockchain is cheap, fast and works 24/7.
+The second reported claim is call and email encryption.
+Reports confirm this is a technology already implemented by many software suppliers as a standard feature, however it is alleged that the application inside a phone is unnecessary: who types an email to send to someone the private key of his own Bitcoins?
+Reports indicate there is no need to pass the secret key of crypto assets, just send the coins to the beneficiary wallet: blockchain is cheap, fast and works 24/7.

 ”FINNEY™ will provide users with our proprietary Token Conversion Service, which enables the seamless and automatic exchange between supported tokens and coins, eliminating the need to visit external exchanges”

 which announced a new era for cryptocurrencies without the need for exchanges.
-Disappointingly, while we still need exchanges, we have not seen any use for Sirin Labs Token yet.
+While we still need exchanges, it is alleged that there is no use for Sirin Labs Token yet.

-The deception continues with a number of services/claims, suggesting features for corporate use of Sirin blockchain, these are again a bunch of tech nonsense and hype mostly based on the promise of the launch of their own blockchain (promised right after the ICO), which obviously did not happen.
+Allegations have arisen of further deceptions with a number of services/claims, suggesting features for corporate use of Sirin blockchain which again are a bunch of tech nonsense and hype mostly based on the promise of the launch of their own blockchain (promised right after the ICO), which reports confirm, did not happen.

-We believe the issuer has not accomplished any claims from the white paper, nor has it delivered any value with its products and services, which we believe are massively hyped and misrepresented.
+We allege the issuer has not accomplished any claims from the white paper, nor has it delivered any value with its products and services, which have been reported to be massively hyped and misrepresented.

-Sirin Token has no utility in place whatsoever: phones are now sold to customers at 899 USD (payment with credit card, Sirin Token not accepted), and no blockchain has been implemented for the vaunted list of services Sirin Labs was supposed to offer.
+It is alleged that Sirin Token has no utility in place whatsoever: reports indicate firstly that phones are now sold to customers at 899 USD (payment with credit card, Sirin Token not accepted), and secondly that no blockchain has been implemented for the vaunted list of services Sirin Labs was supposed to offer.

-We strongly doubt that ICO funds have been spent according to what promised in the white paper.
+It is alleged that ICO funds have not been spent according to what promised in the white paper.

-Particularly we do not believe that 54% of funds were allocated to purchase of inventory and 21% to R&D; instead, we believe the inventory purchased is junk materials from some low-cost country, and the R&D costs are inflated salaries to pay ordinary software development.
+Specifically, it is allegedly false that 54% of funds were allocated to purchase of inventory and 21% to R&D; instead, it is alleged that the inventory purchased is junk materials from some low-cost country, and the R&D costs are inflated salaries to pay ordinary software development.

-It is difficult to believe that funds have been allocated entirely to the purposes of the ICO as opposed to Sirin Labs Team interests.
-This circumstance, when combined to a general lack of product value, creates an unfair discrepancy between investors expectations and ICO team delivery.
+Investors have reason to believe that funds have not been allocated entirely to the purposes of the ICO, but rather to Sirin Labs Team interests.
+It is alleged that this circumstance, when combined with repeated reports of a general lack of product value, creates an unfair discrepancy between investors’ expectations and ICO team delivery.

-- The only reason Sirin token was created was to fill Sirin Labs bank account.
+As such, it is alleged that the only reason Sirin token was created was to fill Sirin Labs’ bank account.